Complaints Against Judges - Judicial Business 2017

 Under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-364, any person alleging that a judge has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts, or that a judge cannot discharge all the duties of the office because of physical or mental disability, may file a complaint with the clerk of the court of appeals for the circuit in which the judge holds office or, if the judge serves on a national court, with the office specified in that court’s rules.
 The complaint must concern the actions or capacity of a circuit judge, a district judge, a bankruptcy judge, a magistrate judge, or a judge of a court specified in 28 U.S.C. § 363.

-The number of complaints filed in 2016 was 1,303, an increase of 7 percent from the number filed in 2015.
-The number of complainants totaled 1,316, as some of the complaints involved more than one complainant.
-Litigants accounted for 52 percent of complainants, and prison inmates accounted for 42 percent.
-Fifty-five percent of the complaints were made against district judges, 17 percent were against magistrate judges, 24 percent were against circuit judges, and 3 percent were against bankruptcy judges.
-More than half of the complaints (57 percent) originated in the Second, Fourth, Fifth, Ninth, and Eleventh Circuits.
-The categories of allegations with the most complaints were erroneous decision (1,070), other misconduct (354), personal bias against the litigant or attorney (320), and conflict of interest (144).
+The number of complaints filed in 2017 was 1,270, a decrease of 4 percent from the number filed in 2016.
+The number of complainants totaled 1,284, as some of the complaints involved more than one complainant.
+Litigants accounted for 52 percent of complainants, and prison inmates accounted for 41 percent.
+Fifty-three percent of the complaints were made against district judges, 27 percent were against circuit judges, 16 percent were against magistrate judges, and 4 percent were against bankruptcy judges.
+More than half of the complaints (58 percent) originated in the Third, Fourth, Fifth, Sixth, and Ninth Circuits.
+The categories of allegations with the most complaints were erroneous decision (967), other misconduct (370), personal bias against the litigant or attorney (279), and delayed decision (121).

 |By Chief Judges With No Further Review|